+Targeting Israel

-Targeting Israel.
-Variations in the intensity and prominence of Al Qaeda leaders' anti-Israeli rhetoric have fueled suggestions that Al Qaeda's commitment to the Palestinian cause waxes and wanes depending on the network's need for support - becoming more pronounced during periods when Al Qaeda's actions have alienated supporters or recently as part of a more outright ideological appeal.
-Bin Laden has addressed these charges personally and argued that support for the Palestinians and all Muslims is and will remain essential to Al Qaeda's cause, which is the mobilization of the entire Muslim world in resistance to perceived U.S. aggression.38 Other Al Qaeda figures have alluded to the desirability of attacks on and eventual conflict with Israel.
-In January 2006, Al Zarqawi claimed responsibility for a rocket attack on northern Israel, which he claimed was personally ordered by Osama Bin Laden.
-He described the attack as "the beginning of a blessed action to strike the Zionist enemy at the heart of its existence."39
+Variations in the intensity and prominence of Al Qaeda leaders' anti-Israeli rhetoric have fueled suggestions that Al Qaeda's commitment to the Palestinian cause waxes and wanes depending on the network's need for support-becoming more pronounced during periods when Al Qaeda's actions have alienated supporters or as part of a more outright ideological appeal.
+Bin Laden has addressed these charges personally and argued that support for the Palestinians and all Muslims is and will remain essential to Al Qaeda's cause, which is the mobilization of the entire Muslim world in resistance to perceived U.S. aggression.48